whbyaoi/BTCShadow/README.md

 ## Monitor
-The monitor will be created when loading the data or other operations that generating data.
+The monitor will be created when loading the data or other operations that generates data.
 It's a list view that shows addresses and hash value of transactions.

 ![monitor](Images/monitor.png)